VinaLx/VinaLx.github.io/_posts/2018-11-25-cpp-higher-order-meta-function.md

 );
 ```

-The `Filter` is similar, but we need to define our "compile-time branching"
+Implementation of `Filter` is very similar, only if we can do "compile-time branching".

 ```cpp
 template <bool B, typename IfTrue, typename IfFalse>